 Hardening off plants in winter sowing

 The plants in a milk jug container are not used to direct sunlight or air movement.
-They might be very weak seedlings if you leave them closed for too long.
+They might become very weak seedlings if you leave them closed for too long.

 About a week before planting seedlings in the garden, open the containers.
 Start that process in a shady, sheltered location.
 Slowly introduce them to sunlight and wind.
 Covering at first with fleece is a good idea.
 After that, they are ready to be planted and grow into healthy plants.
 Note that hardy seedlings can be planted out before the last frost date and heat-loving plants after.
 Find a schedule here.